icons8/lunacy-docs/docs/tips.md

 Lunacy has a lot of small but very useful features that can ease your life or significantly speed up your workflow.
-This chapter is a collection of tips with short demos that will help take full advantage of Lunacy.
+This chapter is a collection of tips with short demos that will help you take full advantage of Lunacy.

 ## Hiding UI elements